Local Towns and Villages

-The picturesque and ancient market town of Dunster dominated by its castle lies about 15 minutes drive north of the Freight Shed.
+The picturesque and ancient market town of Dunster dominated by its castle lies about 5 minutes drive southeast of Minehead.
 Mainly given over to tourism the town and its medieval buildings are worth a visit but the shops are very much geared towards visitors.

 The Castle, the town itself and the surrounding area were the domain of the Luttrell family for many centuries before the National Trust took over.
-The Castle is a great visitor attraction but is closed on Thursdays.
+The Castle is a great visitor attraction.

 Dunster is well provided with pubs and restaurants which become very busy in the main tourism seasons.
 Dunster is one of the few places on Exmoor which become crowded at these times.
 Parking can be difficult.

-The Barle Valley Safaris booking agency is at Jacobs in the High Street.
+The Exmoor Wildlife Safaris booking agency is at Jacobs in the High Street.

 Garage/Fuel – None